Tag archives for Song

 It is harder for adults to find an inspiration than for children.
 Unfortunately, an experience prevents us from believing in miracles but without it, a muse is transformed into an ordinary accounting.

 From a realistic point of view of an inspiration — is a feeling when an experience and the dreams about desirable future are connected. (more…)

 It is rare that anyone can write a great song right away.
 Songwriting is a skill and it can be learned.
 Make great songwriters your teacher by understanding how they write songs.

 For those of you who like to write songs where the lyrics rhyme, here’s a term you should be familiar with.
 ‘Rhyme scheme‘ refers to where the rhyming words occur in a verse or a chorus.
 When writing songs it is a good idea to make song lyric rhyme.

 Click on Image to View Full Size

-Rhyme Scheme Patterns
+Song Lyrics Rhyme Scheme Patterns

 Create a system to organize your ideas.